Oumayma68/Flight_tracking/README.md

 ## Overview

 This project is an end-to-end data engineering pipeline that collects, processes, and analyzes **live aircraft positions over France** from the **OpenSky Network API**.
-It demonstrates how to build a production-grade pipeline with:
+It demonstrates how to build a pipeline with:

 - Near real-time ADS-B data ingestion every 10 minutes
 - Workflow orchestration with Apache Airflow (two independent DAGs)